colligant/colligant.github.io/content/year-in-review.md

 # **FY 2025**

+ - Used the CHELSA meterology dataset to drive LPJ - 3600x increase in resolution, 10s of Tbs of data, 50 CPU _years_ of compute, lots of engineering.
+Grist for the ML mill (?) (more soon!)
- - Contributed to a paper on best practices in geoscientific model software development
+ - Contributed to a [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=dnRnHswAAAAJ&sortby=pubdate&citation_for_view=dnRnHswAAAAJ:dhFuZR0502QC) on best practices in geoscientific model software development
  - Recalibrated the LPJ-EOSIM model, read a bunch of literature, and began writing a manuscript detailing the improvements to LPJ
  - Presented a poster on low latency biospheric carbon modeling at AGU 2024. ![agu2025](/AGU_2024_poster.png)*The aforementioned poster.
 I was more interested in the whole biogeosciences part of the conference but submitted to a computational section.
 Next year, I'll submit to biogeosciences.*